Nuestra Señora de los Remedios

 - record any data about the first parish church

-It is only with the cooperation and support from the community that this work can be performed.
+It is only with the cooperation and support from the community that this work could be performed.
 Dating back almost 450 years, Los Remedios is one of the oldest documented churches in the United States, and the individuals buried there were some of the first colonists to settle in the New World.

 About the Burials